Skip to page content

 About this Piece

-Certainly César Franck (1822-1890) stands as a cornerstone of the French organ tradition, leading an intrepid group of younger composers in Paris at a time when the imposing heights of Wagner’s chromaticism influenced French music, as much as a rediscovery of earlier French traditions of music.
-Written in the last year of his life, his Three Chorals for organ represent a mastering of motivic development.
+Franck stands as a cornerstone of the French organ tradition, leading an intrepid group of younger composers in Paris at a time when the imposing heights of Wagner’s chromaticism influenced French music, as much as did a rediscovery of earlier French traditions of music.
+His students gave him the nickname “Pater seraphicus” (seraphic father).